ycloudo/Project_frontend/README.md

 # Restaurant Review Aggregation Platform
 Graduation project of the Department of Information Management, National Sun Yat-sen University.
-This repo is for frontend development.
+This repo is for frontend development. </br>
-Repo of backend development: <https://github.com/ycloudo/Project_backend>
+Backend APIs have been containerized, please check out this repository for a demonstration: <https://github.com/ycloudo/Project_backend>

 # Table of Contents
 - [Demo](#Demo)